 The On-Demand Public Bus (ODPB) trial is an initiative by LTA to evaluate the feasibility of operating public bus services with routes and schedules based on real-time commuter demand, instead of following fixed routes and pre-determined timetables.

 Using a mobile application, commuters will be able to book an ODPB ride by requesting to be picked up and dropped off at any bus stop within defined areas from the Central Business District (CBD) to Bedok and Tampines via the Geylang corridor during the designated operating hours.

 For the On-Demand Night Bus trial, commuters are offered flexible inter-town and intra-town commuting options during the late night hours, with the added benefit of serving all bus stops within a geofenced area (with minor exceptions) for increased catchment area over a traditional fixed-route night bus.
 In total, 343 bus stops are covered under the Night Bus trial.

 Pending the outcome of this trial, the LTA may expand the Night Bus to other parts of Singapore.
 These measures would also consolidate the current fixed-route night bus network, maximizing their catchment area and reduce duplicating routes in the long run.

-The service operates from 11:30 pm to 2:00 am on Fridays, Saturdays and Eves of Public Holidays, with buses departing Marina Centre Terminal at roughly 30-minute intervals.
-As such, six buses are deployed on these six trips during operating days.
+The service operated from 11:30 pm to 2:00 am on Fridays, Saturdays and Eves of Public Holidays, with buses departing Marina Centre Terminal at roughly 30-minute intervals.
+6 buses were deployed on these six trips during operating days.

 Although the official operating hours state that the service only operates up to 2:00 am, it is still possible to book the last bus beyond 2:00 am if the bus is still within the zone, or yet to reach the zone.
 For example, it is possible to book an On-Demand trip from Bedok to Tampines at 2:30 am or later.